igor-sb/bluprint-conf/README.md

 # Bluprint_conf

-Bluprint_conf is a Python package for loading YAML configurations in your Python code or Jupyter notebooks, that automatically resolves YAML file paths, so there is no need to think about absolute or relative paths.
+Bluprint_conf is a Python package for loading yaml configurations in your Python code or Jupyter notebooks, that automatically resolves yaml file paths, so there is no need to think about absolute or relative paths.

 See [documentation](http://igor-sb.github.io/bluprint-conf) for usage.

 ## Installation

-Bluprint_conf is automatically added and installed by Bluprint, but if you wish to use it as a standalone package, it can be installed with:
+Bluprint_conf is automatically added and installed by `Bluprint <https://github.com/igor-sb/bluprint>`_, but if you wish to use it as a standalone package, it can be installed with:

 ```sh
 pip install bluprint_conf